nandordevai/webaudio-sampler/README.md

 ## MIDI

-Input device can be selected with Cmd-. on Mac, Ctrl-. on Windows.
+Input device can be selected with 'Cmd/Ctrl-.'.
 Clock syncs automatically, delay time also synced to clock.

 Effect parameters can be set with CC messages.
 CC starts with 64 for track 0 delay and increases by one for every effect on the track.
 Next track starts with 68 for delay etc.